Development¶

 pdm, tox, tox-pdm, and scriv

-(everything else can be executed via tox
+(everything else can be executed via tox environments).

 Given these tools, the default development environment can be set up and other commands executed as described below.